 Read about the humble beginnings and heart of Event Society in Creative Director Decinda’s own words…

 My introduction to the wonderful world of events was through an entertainment production company – Aerial Angels.
 I dedicated my life to this company…it was a passion!
 We provided high-end performance artists for corporate events Australia-wide and internationally and being involved in the creative industry was a dream come true.
-I had always loved events and occasions and working in entertainment gave me incredible exposure to spectacular corporate events.
+I had always loved events and occasions and working in entertainment gave me incredible exposure to spectacular corporate events on the Gold Coast.

 I didn’t think I would ever do anything else…